SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/billing/billing.md

 >
 > An Azure subscription can be attached to any number of container types.

-### View/Edit billing properties of Standard Container Type
+### View & Edit billing properties of Standard Container Type

-View the properties of billing.
 You can view properties of a ContainerType and associated billing properties by using one of the two PowerShell cmdlets:

 1. To see all Container Types and billing properties except associated region: